How to Install Paperless-NGX on a Synology NAS with Docker

 What are the document types that I can consume with Paperless-NGX?

-You can consume PDF, PNG, JPEG, TIFF, and GIF documents with Paperless-NGX.
-Additionally, you can also consume emails and office documents such as *.docx, *.doc, *.odt, *.ppt, *.pptx, *.odp, *.xls, *.xlsx, and *.ods when using Tika/Gotenberg.
+By default, it supports PDF, PNG, JPEG, TIFF, and GIF.
+With Tika/Gotenberg, it can also handle *.docx, *.doc, *.odt, *.ppt, *.pptx, *.odp, *.xls, *.xlsx, *.ods, and email attachments.

 I have a question that is not answered here.
 What should I do?